sskyy/zero-rest/README.md

 }
 ```

-2. mark your model as:
+2. mark your model like:

 ```
 module.models = [{